-During the prior audit of Fahrman, LSS made several changes to the LSS "Background Check Policy and Procedure".
-The amended policy that states that background checks will be completed for all prospective and existing employees.
+The procedure states that background checks will be completed for all prospective and existing employees.
 It states that "LSS prohibits the hiring or promotion of anyone who has contact with residents, and will not enlist the services of any contractor who may have contact with residents, who has engaged in sexual abuse in correctional facility, has been convicted, engaging, or attempting to engage in sexual activity in the community or has been civilly or administratively adjudicated to have engaged in the activity described in (a) (2) of 115.217."